Cink sets another scoring mark, keeps lead at RBC Heritage

 HILTON HEAD ISLAND, S.C.
-(AP) — Stewart Cink maintained his five-stroke lead and set another scoring mark at the RBC Heritage with a 2-under 69 on Saturday, moving closer to his third victory at Harbour Town Golf Links.
+(AP) — Stewart Cink is having a great time playing at the RBC Heritage with his son, Reagan, as his caddie.

+Doesn’t seem like he is feeling much pressure as he heads into the final round with a big lead.

+“I think it’s a lot better to embrace it, enjoy it and feel the tingle,” of a Sunday with victory in reach, Stewart Cink said, “instead of trying to pretend it’s not there.”

-Cink, 47, cooled off from his pace in the first two rounds, when he shot a pair of 63s for his lowest career 36-hole score and shattered the event’s halfway scoring mark shared by Jack Nicklaus and Phil Mickelson.
+Cink cooled off from his pace in the first two rounds, when he shot a pair of 63s for his lowest career 36-hole score and shattered the event’s halfway scoring mark shared by Jack Nicklaus and Phil Mickelson.

-This time, Cink scrambled his way to 18-under 195, also a tournament mark for lowest 54-hole score.
+This time, Cink scrambled his way to a 2-under 69 to get to 18-under 195, also a tournament mark for lowest 54-hole score.
 The record had been held by Justin Leonard at 16-under 197 in 2002.

 PGA Championship winner Collin Morikawa was at 13 under after a 67.
 Emiliano Grillo of Argentina had a 69 and was another shot behind in third.